codegourmet/markdown-toc/README_source.md

 No real code documentation, no tests.

 # TODO

-## "strip" option
-Implement option to strip out TOC and all generated TOC anchor refs.

 ## "ignore-root" option
 Often, everything is inside <h1>ProjectName</h1>.
 This results in the undesirabler behaviour of every subheading being prefixed with "1."